-Both 2017 and 2016 actuarial assumptions are based upon an experience study conducted in 2015 using experience from 2012 - 2014.
+The 2017 actuarial assumptions are based upon an experience study conducted in 2015 using experience from 2012 - 2014.
 The total pension liability for December 31, 2017 is based upon a roll-forward of the liability calculated from the December 31, 2016 actuarial valuation.
-The total pension liability for December 31, 2016 is based upon a roll-forward of the liability calculated from the December 31, 2015 actuarial valuation.